joshua-9402/cpet-140-final-project/README.md

 >   - For adding new UIs, please file an issue first to discuss the addition.
 > - When contributing code, please ensure that your code adheres to the coding conventions outlined below.
 > - Any significant deviations from the coding conventions should be explained in the PR / commit description, or it will be rejected.
+> - The use of other languages other than English is not allowed unless specified.

 ### Naming Conventions
 - Types and Classes: